YYWmus/YYWmus.github.io/_pages/about.md

 ---
 permalink: /
-title: "Yiyang Wang"
+title: "About"
-excerpt: "About me"
+# excerpt: "About me"
 author_profile: true
 # redirect_from:
 #   - /about/